QUALITY DECLARATION - SUMMARY

-Statistics on public sector employees and cash wages and salaries presented in this publication are obtained from the annual Survey of Employment and Earnings (SEE).
+Statistics on public sector employees and cash wages and salaries presented in this release are obtained from the annual Survey of Employment and Earnings (SEE).
 The SEE is an Australia-wide survey covering a sample of federal, state and local government agencies.
 Estimates of employee earnings for the public sector are a key input to the gross domestic product component of the Australian National Accounts, specifically compensation of employees estimates.
 Data are also used by federal and state departments and other analysts to monitor employment and earnings trends in the public sector and to assist in developing and reviewing earnings and labour market policies.

 The reference period for the SEE is the year ending 30 June.
 Employment is reported from providers' payroll records, for the last pay period ending on or before 30 June.
 Employees remuneration data are reported on a cash basis from payroll records for payments made during the financial year.

-There are two principal sources of error in surveys, sampling error and non-sampling error.
+There are two principal sources of error in surveys: sampling error and non-sampling error.
 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise non-sampling error by the careful design and testing of questionnaires, detailed checking of the reported data and direct follow up with providers where significant errors are detected.

 Sampling error occurs when a sample or subset of the population is surveyed rather than the entire population.
 One measure of the likely difference resulting from not including all of the population in the survey is given by the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if the whole population had been included in the survey.